404pnf/opencourse/Foshan_China_Workshop/Lecture03FoshanPlannerFeedback_en.md

 This is useful to our on-going work.
 Thanks!

 ## Glasses/Karaoke – Mr. Jo?:

 The presentation is clear and precise – the focus on the humanity and people and sustainability – is closely aligned with the new national policy.

 Addressing the Transportation questions:

 1. Challenges in implementing and encouraging viable public transit:

 	- The problem with public transit use is the habits of people (changing their behavior) even though the government encourages the use of public transit, in reality there are high usage of motorcycles -- personal use has already adapted motorcycles; part of this is due to the inclination of national policy for private transit, although in GZ, they discourage the use of the motorcycle in the core city by not allowing licenses for new motorcycles.

-1. What plans do you have to deal with the increasing number of cars?
+2. What plans do you have to deal with the increasing number of cars?

     - As for the car industry, it is national policy to encourage the use and development of this industry, and to have one auto per household is a personal goal for many families.
 This is encouraged by the government policy.
 The approach is to deal with the problems -- like congestions -- when they come.
-One way to do this, for example, if you have to register for licenses, you’ll have to bid for it, that will cost a lot of money [my notes say a few thousand USD - Tell] …so they’ll limit the number of licenses
+One way to do this, for example, if you have to register for licenses, you’ll have to bid for it, that will cost a lot of money [my notes say a few thousand USD - Tell] …so they’ll limit the number of licenses.

-1. What is the future of the bike in Foshan?
+3. What is the future of the bike in Foshan?

     - My personal opinion is that it should be encouraged (use) in conjunction with public transit, not to be replaced, but encouraged and developed…